Radioactive capsule that fell off truck found in Australia

-PERTH, Australia (AP) — Authorities in Western Australia on Wednesday recovered a tiny but dangerous radioactive capsule that fell off a truck while being transported along an 870-mile Outback highway last month in what an official said was like finding the needle in the haystack.
+PERTH, Australia (AP) — Authorities in Western Australia on Wednesday recovered a tiny but dangerous radioactive capsule that fell off a truck while being transported along a 1,400-kilometer (870-mile) Outback highway last month in what an official said was like finding the needle in the haystack.

 Officials said the capsule the size of a pea was found south of the mining town of Newman on the Great Northern Highway.
-It was detected by a search vehicle traveling at 43 miles per hour when specialist equipment picked up radiation emitting from the capsule.
+It was detected by a search vehicle travelling at 70 kilometers (43 miles) per hour when specialist equipment picked up radiation emitting from the capsule.

-Portable search equipment was then used to locate it 6.5 feet from the side of the road.
+Portable search equipment was then used to locate it 2 meters (6.5 feet) from the side of the road.

 “This is an extraordinary result … they have quite literally found the needle in the haystack,” said Emergency Services Minister Stephen Dawson.